Updated January 13, 2019

 The principle advantages associated with a solid surface shower base are:

-- Custom solid surface bases can accommodate any design – If you’re looking for a custom design, solid surface and expanded ready for tile bases are by far the most flexible.
+- Custom solid surface bases can accommodate any design – If you’re looking for a custom design, cultured stone shower pans and expanded ready for tile bases are by far the most flexible.
 Solid surface pans can accommodate angled, curved or odd shaped glass or glass block shower enclosures.

 - Different curb options– Since people have different levels of mobility the design of the curb of the shower pan is very important – and more options can create a safer showering environment.
-With a solid surface pan the options include full height, low profile and built in ramp entries (to create an accessible shower design).
+With a solid surface pan the options include full height (about 4 1/2″ tall), mid-height curb (2 3/4″ high) and a low profile pan (1 1/2″ to 2″ high) and built in ramp entries (to create an accessible shower design).
+These curb designs can make an aging in place bathroom design work wonderfully.

-- No finishing material is needed over the top of the base – Unlike ready for tile bases the solid surface unit is already finished – so there is no additional cost to add tile or another finishing surface.
+- No finishing material is needed over the top of the base – Unlike ready for tile bases, the solid surface unit is already finished – so there is no additional cost to add tile or another finishing surface.
+Since the top is made with a textured matte top surface, you don’t need to worry about Mom or Dad (or a loved one) falling while in the shower.

-- More expensive initial purchase cost than acrylic or fiberglass bases – since acrylic and fiberglass bases are made in standard sizes in large quantities (with cheaper materials) their initial purchase costs is lower – however the failure rate of fiberglass units can be high.
+- More expensive initial purchase cost than acrylic or fiberglass bases – since acrylic and fiberglass bases are made in standard sizes in large quantities (with cheaper materials) their initial purchase costs is lower.
+If your job is on a tight budget acrylic shower pans can be best.

 Included below are the more popular options in solid surface bases:

-- Different shapes – Whether you need a straight, curved or angled shower a solid surface base can be created.
+- Different shapes – Whether you need a straight, curved or angled shower a cultured granite (or solid surface) base can be created.

 - No barrier bases – if stepping over a shower curb is a problem choose a barrier free roll in shower base to make the space safer for everyone to use.